BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </blockquote> -https://en.wikipedia.org/wiki/Stellarator

 I'd heard of the Stellarator.
 When I saw the road name, I thought something like "oh that's so cool" .
-The address of the Princeton Plasma Physics Laboratory is 100 Stellarator Road, Princeton, NJ. -https://www.pppl.gov/
+The address of the Princeton Plasma Physics Laboratory is 100 Stellarator Road, Princeton, NJ.²⁴
 </p>

 <p>